Illustrated Chronicle of Ivan the Terrible

-The set of manuscripts was commissioned by Ivan the Terrible specifically for his royal library.
 The literal meaning of the Russian title is "face chronicle," alluding to the numerous hand-painted miniatures.
-The compilation consists of 10 volumes, containing about 10 thousand sheets of rag paper.
-It is illustrated with more than 16 thousand miniatures.
+The compilation consists of 10 volumes, containing about 10 thousand sheets of rag paper, it is illustrated with more than 16 thousand miniatures.
+The book is the most important source for illustrating the medieval history of East Slavic lands.

+The set of manuscripts was commissioned by tsar Ivan the Terrible and was made by a group of anonymous manuscript illuminators in the Tsar's palace in Alexandrovskaya Sloboda and Moscow.
+It was never completed, with some miniatures left uncolored.

+The text of the "Tsar Book" is based on the Nikon Chronicle and covers the period from the creation of the world (including the Trojan War, Ancient Rome and Byzantium) to the year 1567.

 Volumes

-The volumes are grouped in a relatively chronological order and include four major areas: Biblical History, History of Rome, History of Byzantium and Russian history.
+The volumes are grouped in a relatively chronological order and include four major areas: Biblical History, History of Rome, History of Byzantium, and Russian history.

 The titles and contents of the 10 volumes are: